raycast/script-commands/README.md

   <h1>Raycast Script Commands</h1>

+</div>

 [Raycast](https://raycast.com/) lets you control your tools with a few keystrokes and installing script commands makes it possible to execute commands from anywhere on your desktop.
 They are a great way to speed up every-day tasks such as converting data, opening bookmarks or triggering dev workflows.
 This repository contains some example scripts as well as links to our community commands and documentation to write your own ones.

-</div>
+🚨 For anything that is not related to script commands, please [send us an email](feedback@raycast.com), use the feedback command within Raycast, or join the [Slack community](https://www.raycast.com/community).

 <br>
 <br>